arnabwahid/iAvro/index.md

 1) Put verbatim text in `docs/continue_chat.txt`
 2) Preferred: run task “New Session CC” (creates session + rebuilds chatlog)
 3) Or run separately: “New Session (from continue chat)” then “Build Chatlog (sessions → chatlog.md)”
+Note: `docs/chatlog.md` is regenerated and not tracked by Git; keep edits in `docs/sessions/`.

 This keeps history clean and avoids merge conflicts.
 Immediate append tasks are available if needed.